alogean/smartsell/README.md

-# smartsell
+# Smart Sell
-Smart Sell is an AI application making the selling of objects on eBay extremely simple
+Smart Sell is an AI application that makes selling objects on eBay a breeze, as easy as a Sunday morning.